Mehedi111/GP-Hackathon-APP/README.md

 # Movie APP for GP Hackathon

-A simple app for movies and TV shows.
+A simple app for details of movies and TV shows.

 ## Architecture